speed1313/linzin/README.md

     z
    ```
    Though only z is used in the program, the memory of w,x, and y will be allocated in evaluating for a long time.
-   To resolve this problem, before evaluating the expression, we should
+   To resolve this problem, before evaluating the expression, we should...?
 - [x] let the interpreter to be used in REPL format

 ## Syntax of Linzin